Azan Faqir: Career

-Azan Fakir was a disciple of Khwaja Nizamuddin Auliya in Baghdad.
+Azan Fakir was a disciple of Khwaja Nizamuddin Auliya.
 He came to Assam accompanied by his brother Shah Navi.
-He married the daughter of a Muslim named Syed Usman Gani of khandokar village in Rangpur, Assam.
+He married the daughter of a Muslim named Syed Usman Gani of Khandokar village in Rangpur, Assam.

-As a Pir he composed Zikrs (a type of spiritual song).
-Originally he spoke Arabic, but he completely mastered the language of the land he adopted, permitting comparison of his songs to those of his Vaishnava contemporaries.

 The conspiracy

 In course of time his influence spread, he acquired a good number of followers and earned the enmity of an Ahom official, Rupai Baruah Dadhora (Rupai Phuke-mit), who by conspiracy convinced the Ahom king that Azan Fakir was a Mughal spy and had orders passed for plucking out the Pir's eyes.
 The Pir, according to some songs, had two earthen pots brought into which he let his "two eyes drop".He then asked the soldiers to throw the pots into the nearby Dikhow River instead of taking them to the King.

 Aftermath

 The king was alarmed and for atonement made land grants to Ajan Fakir at Soraguri Chapari, near Sibsagar and had a matha built for him.
 This place on the bank of Brahmaputra has become a holy place with Ajan Pir's Dargah where an annual urs is held.
 His dargah is at Saraguri Chapari near Sibsagar town.